 Dr. King’s Personal Experience

 Dr. Joseph King is a leading LASIK surgeon in Portland and Seattle, and individuals throughout the area seek him out due to his extensive training and experience.
 In addition, Dr. King is a unique LASIK surgeon in that he himself has undergone this procedure.
-Dr. King therefore can relate to his patients both as a surgeon and as a fellow LASIK patient.
-His personal and professional experience draws thousands of patients from Seattle, the Northwestern United Sates, and Western Canada every year.
+Dr. King, therefore, can relate to his patients both as a surgeon and as a fellow LASIK patient.
+His personal and professional experience draws thousands of patients from Seattle, the Northwestern United States, and Western Canada every year.
 Explore the paragraphs below to learn about Dr. Joseph King’s personal LASIK story.

 Diagnosis and My First Pair of Eyeglasses